-Dogs soon learn the benefit to coming back when called, if the training and reward is correctly offered.
-Findmthe best method and reward for your dog, it could be a food treat, a tuggy toy game, being petted with lots of fuss or even ball!
+Dogs soon learn the benefit to coming back when called if the training and reward is correctly offered.
+Find the best method and reward for your dog, it could be a food treat, a tuggy toy game, being petted with lots of fuss or even ball!
 Find out what makes your dog 'tick' for the best outcome.

 Keep training sessions short and fun.
 As puppies cannot transfer skills like an adult dog, so train and practice with them in different environments... such as inside your home, the garden and out on your daily walks.

 Proof your dogs newly learnt skills by training with distractions such as a busier areas, around other dogs, near a childrens' play area or school... even bikes, cars and joggers are all distractions.

 Your dog will need to enjoy the reward you use for success.
 Food is the most obvious, but can be replaced if your dog is not food driven.
 Also change the value of the reward for increased success... one treat or a handful, will keep them guessing and to get a quicker response.

 For this game, use high value tasty titbit, such as sausage/cheese/chicken cut into pieces big enough for the dog to see it landing on the ground.

 If you and your dog understand working with a clicker, that will help mark the correct behaviour... if you can click at the correct moment!

 1. Get your dogs attention by giving him a few tasty pieces, so he knows it worth his while.
 Then throw one piece about 1-2 ft to the left or right, making sure your dog sees it landing.